berserkware/installies/docs/source/guides/creating-and-managing-scripts.rst

 You can create a script by clicking the "Add Script" link on the app sidebar.
 This will take you to the add script form.
 The "Actions" input should contain a comma separated list of actions the script supports.
+The "Supported Shells" input should contain a comma separated list of shells that the script supports.
+The default is bash.
 The "Method" input should contain a short sentence on how the script works.

 Supported Distros
 *****************